Css-Stylus-Styles/Google.-Serach_Result-Gruvbox_Dark/Readme.md

 - A links when serach for github needs to be fixed
 -- Test other fonts
--- test fonts that are serif and non serifs in a diff condition and then swap between them later using the var keywors
+-- test fonts that are serif and non serifs in a diff condition and then swap between them later using the var keywors -- Def page needs to be changed
+-- Stocks page needs to be changed